 - German cockroach (Blattella germanica): This is a smaller roach, generally growing no more than 1/2 inch long.
 It reproduces very fast and often enters homes in grocery containers or packaging.
 It has two darker stripes that run a short distance just behind the head.
 The overall body color can range from tan to nearly black.
 This is the fastest reproducer of all the roaches, going from egg to adult in 50 to 60 days.

 - Oriental cockroach ((Blatta orientalis): This species is sometimes regarded as the filthiest of the cockroaches.
-Growing 1 to 1/2 inches long, it is a shiny dark brown or black color, Damp areas with decaying material will positively teem with these roaches.
+Growing to approximately 1 inch long, it is a shiny dark brown or black color, Damp areas with decaying material will positively teem with these roaches.

 - Brown-banded cockroach (Supella longipalpa): This species resembles the German cockroach, though is slightly smaller.
 It has visible lighter striping across the back.

 Roaches are easily recognized by their flattened, elongated oval bodies and long, visible antennae.
 The males have two sets of wings, generally kept folded along the back, while the females are often wingless.
 While winged roaches are capable of flight, most species are poor fliers and generally prefer walking across surfaces.

 Roaches feed on almost any organic material, thrive in the dark, warm conditions that pervade human habitats, can tolerate occasional freezing conditions, breed very quickly, and are resistant to many chemicals.
 They reproduce so fast that extensive infestations are nearly impossible to eradicate fully.
 These combined characteristics mean that controlling roaches can require almost non-stop effort in regions where they are prevalent.